spec-first/connexion/README.rst

     app.add_api('my_api.yaml', arguments={'api_local': 'local_value'})
     app.run(port = 8080)

-If a value is provided both globally and on the api then the api value will take precedence.
+If a value is provided both globally and on the API then the API value will take precedence.

 Endpoint Routing
 ----------------
-Connexion uses the ``OperationId`` from each `Operation Object`_  to identify which function should handle each url.
+Connexion uses the ``OperationId`` from each `Operation Object`_  to identify which function should handle each URL.

 For example: